This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N2I101No such Code for pgprog: N5I101

 Excluded Combination of Modules

-- Have a comprehensive understanding of how to assess and apply theories in management and marketing research to study a problem of interest.
+- Have a comprehensive understanding of how to construct and improve models in social science, and understand when to abandon them;

-- The ability to carefully and critically evaluate the scope and usefulness of theories for a research study;
+- The ability to carefully and critically evaluate models in the social sciences;

 Modes of Teaching, Learning and Assessment and how these contribute to